gbowerman/azure-myriad/README.md

 ﻿# azure-myriad
 Templates for Azure Virtual Machine Scale Sets.

-Note: For the latest curated templates for VM Scale Sets go here: <a href="https://github.com/Azure/azure-quickstart-templates">https://github.com/Azure/azure-quickstart-templates</a>
+Note: If you're looking for supported templates for VM Scale Sets go here: <a href="https://github.com/Azure/azure-quickstart-templates">https://github.com/Azure/azure-quickstart-templates</a>

 [VM Scale Sets](https://azure.microsoft.com/services/virtual-machine-scale-sets/) allow you to deploy and manage a group of identical virtual machines as a set.
 Advantages include:
 -	Autoscale - simply change the instance count and Scale Sets will increase or decrease the number of VMs evenly across update and fault domains.